raymondckm2000/shopping-cart-app/README.md

 ### Secure configuration & rotation checklist

-By default the server refuses to start unless `JWT_SECRET`, `ADMIN_USERNAME`, and `ADMIN_PASSWORD` are provided.
+The server automatically boots even if `JWT_SECRET`, `ADMIN_USERNAME`, or `ADMIN_PASSWORD` are missing, but it falls back to development defaults and disables admin login until secure values are configured.
+Set `ALLOW_DEVELOPMENT_FALLBACKS=false` (or provide all three secrets) to enforce strict startup checks.
 Follow the checklist below for every environment:

 1. **Generate strong values**
    - JWT secret: `openssl rand -hex 64` (or an equivalent 64+ character random string generator).